Taming-the-BEAST/Prior-selection/README.md

 > Navigate to the **Priors** panel.
 >

+**Paragraph needs to be rewritten**
 Since the dynamics of influenza virus is likely to change due to the depletion of the susceptible population and/or the presence of the resistant individuals, we choose the birth-death skyline model of population dynamics with 5 time intervals for {% eqinline R_e %}, to capture this likely change of dynamics over time. {% eqinline R_0 %}, the basic reproductive number, is an important variable for the study of infectious diseases, since it defines how many individuals a single infected individual infects on average in a completely susceptible population over the course of her/his infection. {% eqinline R_e %}, the effective reproduction number, is the average number of secondary infections caused by an infected individual at a given time during the epidemic.
 Thus, {% eqinline R_e %} is a function of time.
 In other words, it tells us how quickly the disease is spreading in a population.
 As long as {% eqinline R_e %} is above 1 the epidemic is likely to continue spreading, therefore prevention efforts aim to push {% eqinline R_e %} below 1.
 Note that as more people become infected and the susceptible population decreases {% eqinline R_e %} will naturally decrease over the course of an epidemic, however treatment, vaccinations, quarantine and changes in behaviour can all contribute to decreasing {% eqinline R_e %} faster.
 In a birth-death process, {% eqinline R_e %} is defined as the ratio of the birth (or speciation) rate and the total death (or extinction) rate.  {% eqinline R_e %} for any infection is rarely above 10, so we set this as the upper value for {% eqinline R_e %} in our analysis.

 > For the **Tree** model, select the option **Birth Death Skyline Serial**.
 >
-> Then, click in the arrow to the left from **reproductiveNumber** to open all the options for {% eqinline R_e %} settings ([Figure 8](#treePrior)).
-Leave all the settings to the default, since it specifies a prior that is not too strong and centered around 1.
+> Then, click on the arrow to the left of **reproductiveNumber** to open all the options for {% eqinline R_e %} settings ([Figure 8](#treePrior)).
+Leave all the settings on the default, since the default Log Normal prior is not too strong and is centered around 1.
 This is exactly what we want.
 >
 > Then, click on the button where it says **initial = [2.0] [0.0, Infinity]**.
 A pop-up window will show up ([Figure 9](#RePrior)).
 >